pmndrs/zustand/docs/guides/typescript.md

 Zustand middlewares can mutate the store.
 But how could we possibly encode the mutation on the type-level?
 That is to say how could do we type `foo` so that this code compiles?

 For a usual statically typed language, this is impossible.
-However, with TypeScript, Zustand has something called a "higher kind mutator" that makes this possible.
+But thanks to TypeScript, Zustand has something called a "higher-kinded mutator" that makes this possible.
 If you are dealing with complex type problems, like typing a middleware or using the `StateCreator` type, you will have to understand this implementation detail.
 For this, you can [check out #710](https://github.com/pmndrs/zustand/issues/710).

 If you are eager to know what the answer is to this particular problem then you can [see it here](#middleware-that-changes-the-store-type).

 ## Common recipes

-### Middleware that does not change the store type
+### Middleware that doesn't change the store type

 ```ts
 import create, { State, StateCreator, StoreMutatorIdentifier } from 'zustand'